arthurdjn/noiseplanet/README.md

 Check the read the docs documentation for more depth in the functions used.
-You also see the report publied for this project : Dujardin, A., Mermet, S. (2020). État de l’art et suggestions pour la cartographie des données acoustiques mobiles. *Projet de recherche*.
+You can also see the report publied for this project : Dujardin, A., Mermet, S. (2020). État de l’art et suggestions pour la cartographie des données acoustiques mobiles. *Projet de recherche*.

 ## Authors